minispooner/Publications/Red_Team_Interview_Questions.md

 - How do you build evasion into your C2?
 - If you were to break into <COMPANY> and steal their crown jewels, how would you do it?

+## Situational / Behavioral / Leadership
+- Tell me about a time when you didn't meet a deadline.
+How did you salvage the project?
+...

 ## Questions I Could Ask If I Were the Interviewer
 - You got RCE on a web app.
 How would you persist?
 How would you evade detection?
 How would you exfiltrate data?
 How would you move laterally?
 - You have a shell on an employee laptop when they opened your malicious email attachment.
 How would you persist?
 How would you evade detection?
 How would you exfiltrate data?
 How would you move laterally?